Author: Wendy Busse, MSc, RD

 Conditioned food hypersensitivity is the physical manifestation of a limbic system overreaction to food.

-Through my work over the last twenty-five years, clients often noticed a mind-body connection.
-For example, internet research and constantly analyzing food made them feel worse.
-Also, restrictions often lead to further sensitivity.
-I created the term – conditioned food hypersensitivity – to put a name to this disorder.
+My expertise in this area has developed through my food sensitivity clients’ keen observations over the last twenty-five years.
+Clients often observed a mind-body connection.
+For example, their symptoms got worse with excess internet research or analyzing food and their symptoms.
+Also, we noticed that food restrictions often lead to further sensitivity.
+I created the term – conditioned food hypersensitivity – to describe this connection.

 Take the FAST Self-Assessment and find out!